Pinning: Apt’s Best Kept Secret

 downgrade of the package

-causes a version to be installed even if it does not come from the
+990 <= P > 1000 causes a version to be installed even if it does not come from the target release, unless the installed version is more recent

-causes a version to be installed unless there is a version
+500 <= P > 990 causes a version to be installed unless there is a version available belonging to the target release or the installed version is more recent

-causes a version to be installed unless there is a version
+100 <= P > 500 causes a version to be installed unless there is a version available belonging to some other distribution or the installed version is more recent

-causes a version to be installed only if there is no installed
+0 <P > 100 causes a version to be installed only if there is no installed version of the package

-prevents the version from being installed
+P < 0 prevents the version from being installed

-has undefined behaviour, do not use it.
+P = 0 has undefined behavior, do not use it.

-We’ll discuss what a “target release” is next, but first some general comments.
+We'll discuss what a "target release" is next, but first some general comments.
 Priorities between 500 and 989 are the ones that behave as you probably expect: if all your repositories are in this range, the package will be installed and/or updated from the highest priority repository that has it.
-If there’s a tie, the repository with the newest version wins.
-You will never downgrade a package–so if one is installed from a lower priority repository it won’t get replaced by an older version in a higher priority repository.
+If there's a tie, the repository with the newest version wins.
+You will never downgrade a package--so if one is installed from a lower priority repository it won't get replaced by an older version in a higher priority repository.

 The other priority ranges have special properties.
 If you set a priority over 1000, this will cause packages from that repository to be used, even if it results in a downgrade.
 It isn't often that this is what you want, so you want to generally stay away from this.
 Priorities below 0 will cause packages to never be installed, unless you manually set the repository as a target.